jondot/crunch/README.md

 ![](/media/logo.png)

-A fast to iterate, fast to run, Go based tooklit for ETL and feature extraction on Hadoop.
+A fast to iterate, fast to run, Go based toolkit for ETL and feature extraction on Hadoop.